Garrett6419/cot-4500-as3b/README.md

 ## Programming Assignment 3b for COT 4500: Numerical Methods

-This repository contains implementations of numerical methods for solving differential equations, focusing on Gaussian elimination, LU factorization, and matrix properties.
+This repository contains implementations of numerical methods for focusing on Gaussian elimination, LU factorization, and matrix properties.

 ### Required Libraries
 - Before running the code, ensure you have the necessary libraries installed.
 You can find these libraries listed in `requirements.txt`.